squarefrog/dotfiles/README.md

 # dotfiles

+## Getting started

+Before installing, you'll almost certainly want to Fork this Repository and customise it to fit your needs.

 ## Installation in OS X

 Ensure you have installed at least the [command line developer tools](https://developer.apple.com/downloads/index.action).
 Ideally, you should have Xcode installed.